 Despite the fact that we are looking at harrowing modern times, let’s look at this article as a proactive stance on a harrowing issue.

-In fact, with such attention paid to these kinds of situations, schools are fast becoming safer and more secure.
+In fact, with such attention paid to these kinds of situations, schools can become safer and more secure.

-Let’s see how schools are managing to do that.
+Let’s see how schools manage to do that.

 SMS and Emergency Notifications